maxhallinan/experiments-2017/difference-between-map-and-chain.md

 to encounter algebraic data types which implement both specifications.
 The `Maybe` and `Either` monads are two examples.
-Because implementations of `Functor` and `Chain` so often coincide in the same type, it is (or might be) common to see a mix of `map` and `chain`, and to wonder when should I chain and when should I map?
+Because implementations of `Functor` and `Chain` so often coincide in the same type, it is (or might be) common to see a mix of `map` and `chain` calls, and to wonder when should I chain and when should I map?

 The similarities and differences between these two methods are expressed by